Fast DAQ system with image rejection for axion dark matter searches: Single channel DAQ process

 Table~\ref{TAB:CAPP-12TB-PARM} shows the expected CAPP-12TB experimental parameters for the resonant frequency $\nu=$ 1 GHz, where the coupling strength $g_{a\gamma\gamma}$ corresponds to the DFSZ axion and $\beta$ denotes the cavity mode coupling to the load.

 Given the experimental parameters listed in Table~\ref{TAB:CAPP-12TB-PARM}, Fig.~\ref{FIG:DICKE} also shows the necessary number of power spectra to be sensitive to an SNR$_{\rm achieved}$ of 5 for the DFSZ axions, depending on the noise temperature.
 Accordingly, the DAQ efficiencies ignoring the last FFTs are higher than 99.2\% with a noise temperature higher than 0.1 K in the FIFO mode.
-This noise power fluctuation study validates that our DAQ itself is sensitive to the DFSZ axion even with a noise temperature of 1 K, if it goes with the CAPP-12TB experiment.
-Note that the statistics for this validation study was set to match the CAPP-12TB experiment, thus the validation of our DAQ can be extended easily depending on the experimental parameters.
+This noise power fluctuation study validates that the data from this DAQ process can be sensitive to the DFSZ axion even with a noise temperature of 1 K, if it goes with the CAPP-12TB experiment.
+Note that the statistics for this validation study was set to match the CAPP-12TB experiment, but the validation of our DAQ process can be extended easily to other experiments depending on the experimental parameters.